 Social Media is a great place to understand and win mindshare.
 Social Media, when designed to create conversation first and conversion later, is a powerful weapon in your sales & marketing arsenal.
 But it requires a bit of patience and plenty of attention.
 If you will focus your brand on creating conversations that lead to connections, you’ll set the table for the natural ending — conversions.

 Everywhere you look today, you hear and read “the sales funnel is dead” but there is one place where it’s very, very much alive – Social Selling – regardless of whether you’re targeting B2B or B2C prospects.
 In social media, you still have the opportunity to let prospective buyers discover you, and then pull them down the Propinquity Pathway with engaging content and conversations.
 Until, at some point they reach the end of the Propinquity Pathway (or bottom of the funnel) and move from Like to Buy.

 But you have to go beyond the KPI’s… they’re important and you should be monitoring them for topline social media health.
 However, when you’re ready to really find the golden nugget, dive deeper.
 Think qualitative vs quantitative analysis.

 Need Help Turning Your Social Media Conversations Into Customers?

-Drop us a line.
+Schedule a call.
 We love helping organizations leverage the power of conversations to create customers in a host of verticals including, liquor, travel, hotel, pharmaceutical, insurance, banking and a host of other B2B categories.